Basic Details

 Pilgrim options:

 - Albergue de peregrinos del Monasterio de Sobrado dos Monxes, Sobrado dos Monxes (km 14).
 Location and reviews on Google maps here.
-8 euro/ night, 98 beds.
+10 euro/ night, 98 beds.
 Beautifully renovated in 2021, the installations of the albergue has improved a lot, and the kitchen is now fully equipped, and great for cooking (can get a bit too small though, if many pilgrims decide to cook at the same time, but that’s a problem in all kitchens in pilgrim hostels).
 The place is run by volunteers and overall has a great vibe.
-For the 8 euro/night you cannot really go wrong.
+For the 10 euro/night you cannot really go wrong.
 Check-in from 1pm, reservations are not accepted (but it isn’t a problem considering the number of beds).

 - Albergue Rural Abeiro da Loba, Madelos (km 21).
 Location and reviews on Google maps here.
 16 beds in the dorms (4 beds in each of 4 rooms), 20 euro/night.
 Has some private rooms as well, starting from 35 euro/night.
 There is a communal dinner at extra cost of 12 euro.
 This hostel is definitely one of the hidden gems of the Camino.
 It is a beautifully renovated Galician country house, in a peaceful location.
 Almost a work of art.
 The facilities are new, clean, and there’s a lot of attention to detail.
-Of course, it is rather on an expensive end when we speak about pilgrim places (for night and dinner you will pay 32 euro at least), but if you can afford it, it is one of those places you do not want to miss :).
+Of course, it is rather on an expensive end when we speak about pilgrim places (for night and dinner you will pay 32 euro at least), but if you can afford it, it is one of those places you do not want to miss, especially if you’re into architecture :).
 Highly recommended.
 Check-in from 4pm, recommended way of making a reservation: phone call, +34 680 690 989, or booking.com.

 - Albergue Casa da Gandara, Boimorto (km 26).
 Location and reviews on Google maps here.
 16 beds in shared rooms, 15 euro/bed.
 A super nice albergue with a lot of attention to detail, run by a lady who tries her very best for the pilgrims.
 Another great albergue on this stage–it is almost hard to choose where one should stay :).
 The lady in charge of this one is super flexible–can accept any pets (even has a special place for them), can cook for you if you prefer so, and all other possibilities are open.
 Excellent reviews across all pilgrim platforms, highly recommended.
 Check-in from 1pm, recommended way of making a reservation: phone call, +34 630 067 975, or booking.com.